oracle/weblogic-kubernetes-operator/documentation/4.0/content/base-images/custom-images.md

 #### Create a custom image with your model inside the image

 {{% notice tip %}}
-This section describes an option for layering Model in Image model files on an WebLogic image.
+This section describes an option for layering Model in Image model files on a WebLogic image.
 The preferred approach for supplying Model in Image files is to use [Auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}) instead.
 {{% /notice %}}